 Though life is difficult at times, I now realize I possess skills to manage most emotional challenges, as is the case for most of us.
 We all have the capacity for mindfulness, or moment-to-moment awareness.
 And we all can practice self-compassion, often described as having an open heart.
 Once we learn to incorporate these skills into our lives, however, we must acknowledge that our work is not, and may never be, complete.We must practice and strengthen these skills throughout life in order to handle new emotional challenges thrown our way.
 A moment of mindful self-compassion changes an experience altogether, and a series of these moments might actually change your entire life.

 Are you mindful and self-compassionate?
 Ask yourself these questions:

 Are you mindful or is your mind always full?

-Do you find yourself ruminating about past mistakes or worrying about the future?
-Research shows 50% of our waking hours are spent with our minds wandering.
-Wandering minds are looking for danger, and tend to focus on the negative.
-In reality, it’s present day that needs our attention and gratitude.
-Practicing mindfulness on a regular basis helps you live and enjoy today and be present, noticing people and things going on around you.
+Do you ruminate about past mistakes or worry about the future?
+Research shows our minds wander during 50% of our waking hours.
+Unfocused minds look for danger, and tend to focus on the negative.
+In reality, we need to give our attention and gratitude to the present day.
+Practice mindfulness on a regular basis to help you live and enjoy today and be present.
+Notice people and things going on around you.

-How would you talk to a friend if she or he had made a mistake…and how would you treat yourself if you made that same mistake?
+How would you talk to a friend if she or he made a mistake…and how would you treat yourself if you made that same mistake?
 According to research, between 75-77% of Americans treat others better than they treat themselves.
-Understanding and practicing self-compassion helps change the daily inner conversations you have with yourself.
+Understand and practice self-compassion to change the daily inner conversations you have with yourself.
 This in turn helps you have a better relationship with both yourself and others.